Write SQL and Get Charts: Comparing SQL Visualization Tools

 3. The generalist: Data science notebooks

 Data science notebooks like Jupyter have gained a lot of popularity in the last few years.
-They are long-form development environments where a user can write code to query the database, build visuals, surround the chart with visuals and commentary before sending it to users.
+They are long-form development environments where a user can write code to query the database, build visuals, and surround the chart with visuals and commentary before sending it to users.

-Since they are not built for SQL querying, notebooks can be a less-than ideal place to write SQL queries, leaving many of the comforts of SQL IDEs long behind you.
+Since they are not built for SQL querying, notebooks can be a less-than-ideal place to write SQL queries, leaving many of the comforts of SQL IDEs long behind you.
 However, the visual customization capabilities are unparalleled, making the visualization part of the SQL-to-chart journey the main reason they made this list.

 Examples